-Governmental activities: Governmental activities increased the School's net position by \$312,999 for the year ended June 30, 2021.
-The increase in net position is primarily due to decreases in total expenses.
-The largest decreases in expenses were for basic instruction and community services.
+Governmental activities: Governmental activities increased the School's net position by \$20,992 for the year ended June 30, 2022.
+The increase in net position is primarily due to increases in total revenues.
+The largest increase in revenue was from state passed through local school district sources.